yinghu/tarantula-java/README.md

             byte[] echo = ("Echo->"+new String(payload)).getBytes();
             //write echo back to the client event session.write(echo,label());
-            //broadcasting all clients in this module instance update(null,echo);
+            //streaming echo to all clients in this module instance update(null,echo);
+            //streaming another echo to myself
+            update(session.systemId(),"stremaing to my self".getBytes());
             //post notice to all subscribers with presence/notice in cluster scope
             context.postOffice().onLabel().send("presence/notice",echo);